tseguin715/Online-Purchasing-Behavior/README.md

 It's interesting how the results show two pretty distinct clusters for each metric.
 There may be something specific that has a marked effect on model performance, to be investigated in a below section.

 Besides the conventional classification metrics, why not also just find the maximum profit of each model?
-I computed the maximum possible profit from each model and stored the corresponding decision threshold.
+I computed the average maximum possible profit from each model and stored the corresponding average decision threshold.
 The distribution of profits is also shown above, also with the two distinct clusters of models.

 ### Modelling the FP = -0.05 case: performance on test set

-Next, the models were evaluated on the test set after fitting the whole train set.
+Next, the models were trained on the whole train set and evaluated on the test set.
 The following shows results using the model performing best on each metric (MCC, precision, recall) in the evaluation step vs. the baseline default Random Forest Classifier:

   <p align="center">
   <img src="img/results_bar.svg" width=600><br>